pcturnes/small-projects/README.md

 - **Optimization Using Pyomo**
   A linear optimization model for profit maximization across advertising channels, implemented with Pyomo and solved using GLPK.

+- **API-WorldBank**
+  A master project to test APIs.
+We tested different endpoints from the World Bank to obtain some data.
+We structured the result json file to get it in a specified structure.

+- **API-Creation**
+  A master project from the course "Internet content distribution".
+The objective of this lab is to create a client-server paradigm where the client asks the server for some data via API requests.
+The endpoints were manually created.

 ---

 More projects will be added over time.